kennitto47/kennitto47/README.md

 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...Email @kennedymuiruri@gmail.com
 - 😄 Pronouns: ...Kennitto
-- ⚡ Fun fact: I love computers,coding as my gilfriend
+- ⚡ Fun fact: I love computers,coding,programming and Everything IT

 <!---
 kennitto47/kennitto47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.